Striped Breton shirt with Knit cardigan— a women's outfit

 Get the proportions right

-Boat neck wide enough to expose the collarbone; sleeves should hit the wrist exactly, never longer.
+Boat neck wide to the collarbone, body skimming — tucked into high-rise denim or a midi skirt, the stripe does all the pattern work the outfit needs.
 For the knit cardigan: skims the body without clinging; hits at the high hip; sleeve hits the wristbone or longer for the slouchier cuff-back styling.

 Why the colours work